Virgilio Dávalos Rey was a Paraguayan supercentenarian whose age has been validated by LongeviQuest.

 Despite all that was achieved during three years of war, he reflected on his experiences and expressed that he was never happy with what he had endured, describing the conflict as a painful “appendix” for all Paraguayans.
-He urged young people to understand the true meaning of war and its motivations, noting that he often sees them fighting for trivial reasons.
+He urged young people to understand the true meaning of war and its motivations, noting that he often saw them fighting for trivial reasons.
 He emphasized that battles should not be waged for insignificant matters.

 On his 107th birthday, members of a reserve corps serenaded him with a band, playing marches and patriotic songs, as well as singing the traditional birthday song “Happy Birthday.”
 He was presented with a certificate of gratitude and recognition.
 Meanwhile, the governor of Caaguazú, Alejo Ríos Medina (PLRA), who also came to greet him, gifted him an Olimpia t-shirt, honoring the club of which he is a fan.
 In July 2024, the Chamber of Deputies decided to award him the National Order of Merit “Comuneros.”